 2005 saw euphoric celebrations in Independence Square when Viktor

 FIVE years after Victor Yushchenko became the disfigured face of the Orange Revolution, it is tempting to believe the conspiracy theories that he was never actually poisoned at all.
 The skin that was once hideously pockmarked is gradually recovering, and with the help of make-up, there is little sign of the attack that nearly killed him back in 2004.
 Indeed, were it not for the blood tests that confirmed the presence of lethal dioxin poisons, the wear and tear on his cheeks might be simply the strains of steering Ukraine away from Russia's grasp and towards the West.
+To this day, though, the Ukrainian president remains "vigilant" about his personal security - not that he thinks there was anything particularly personal about the original attack, which was blamed on pro-Kremlin political rivals.
+Whoever wins next month's presidential elections will find themselves in the firing line, he says, if they try to take Ukraine down the same path he has done.

 "It was not about me, Yushchenko," he said in an interview with The Sunday Telegraph last week.
 "Ukraine was proving a bad example for Russia, and a good example for Europe, and that was the problem.
 Irrespective of the name of the next president, if he or she is a democrat, a pro-European politician, they will have similar problems."